nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 * Plug in a USB mouse and keyboard to your RPI3.
 * Plug in the power supply between the your RPI3 and a power outlet.

 The RPI3 should boot up and you should see a blank linux desktop.
-The first thing you need to do before installing Kodi is to configure basic settings like your timezone, the keyboard type, WiFi, and the language to use.
+The first thing you need to do before installing Kodi is to configure basic settings like your timezone, the keyboard type, WiFi, password, and the language to use.
 Hover your mouse over the raspberry icon on the top left of the screen and select "Preferences" from the ensuing dropdown and then "Raspberry Pi Configuration":
 <br><br>
 <img src="https://github.com/nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/blob/master/images/linux_desktop.jpg" width="750">

+You should see the following screen.
+Click on "Change Password" and change the default password which is normally "raspberry".